Virtual Desktop Interface VDI

 The “VMware Horizon Client” is the link to the VDI on every public PC

-On the desktop of all the library public PCs you’ll find the VDI Shortcut Icon.
+On the desktop of all the library public PCs you’ll find the VMware Horizon Client Icon.

-Once you click on that, double click the icon inside labeled vid.newpaltz.edu and login.
+Once you click on that, double click the icon inside labeled vdi.newpaltz.edu and login.

 Inside you’ll find one or more choices of desktops to choose from.
 Win7Lab is the default and will have all programs inside of it.
 But you may see others based on your major and classes.

 At the top of the VDI window is a button for connecting USB drives and the campus recommends you save there when using VDI.
 You can also save to your campus N: drive (student network storage space) if you see the N: drive under your Computer icon inside the Virtual PC.

 NOTE: the N: drive may not be on every Virtual Desktop.

 If the N: drive is available then when you save to the drive the document will be immediately available to you anywhere you logon to a campus PC including the library public PCs on the N: drive.

 Connect a USB drive to VDI